exafmm/pyexafmm/README.md

 fmm compute-operators
 ```

-Once this is done, you'll be left with a `.hdf5` database of precomputed parametrisations, with the same name as your specified `experiment` parameter from your `config.json`, and you are finally ready to start programming with PyExaFMM.
+Once this is done, you'll be left with a `.hdf5` database of precomputed parametrisations, with the same name as your specified `experiment` parameter from your `config.json`.
+If you've used your own data, then the operator precomputations will be written into the same HDF5 file.
+Now you are ready to start programming with PyExaFMM.

 ## Usage